UnlyEd/simple-logger/README.md

 We recommend adapting:
 - The `prefix` option, using the filename, the class name, the module name, etc. to help locate the origin of the message.
 - The `shouldPrint` option to your needs.
 By default, it won't print anything in production environment.
+- The `colorize` option, if you want to customize the colors used on the server.

+## Installation

+`yarn add @unly/simple-logger`

+or

+`npm install @unly/simple-logger`

+### Peer dependencies

+You'll also need to install those peer dependencies:
+- `yarn add chalk`

+> We decided to allow you to decide what version of chalk you want to use for greater flexibility.

 ## Options